Insurance companies owe a duty of good faith to policy holders – to people like you. Unfortunately, they don’t always fulfill that duty.

 That’s why a public adjuster can help.

-A public adjuster – also known as a claims adjuster – is a qualified expert that has one goal: to make sure your insurance company pays you the full amount you’re legally owed according to your insurance policy.
+A public adjuster – also known as a private adjuster – is a qualified expert that has one goal: to make sure your insurance company pays you the full amount you’re legally owed according to your insurance policy.

 Public adjusters typically have decades of insurance industry experience.
 In fact, many of them used to work for insurance companies.
 Now, they’ve switched over to the “good side” to represent the public.